exercism/julia/concepts/composite-types/about.md

 Suppose we want constraints on the _values_ passed in, not just the _types_?

-Then we can include an `inner constructor` within the type definition, to carry out appropriate checks.
+Then we can include an `inner constructor` within the type definition, to carry out appropriate checks prom.

 For example, we have an abstract type `AbstractPoint`, intended to take `(x, y)` coordinates, but want a subtype with the constraint `y > x`.